centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-cisco-ssms-restapi.md

 yum install centreon-plugin-Applications-Cisco-Ssms-Restapi.noarch
 ```

-2. On the Centreon Central server, install the Centreon Plugin-Pack from the RPM:
+2. On the Centreon Central server, install the Centreon Monitoring Connector from the RPM:

 ```bash
 yum install centreon-pack-applications-cisco-ssms-restapi.noarch
 ```

-3. On the Centreon Web interface in "Configuration > Plugin packs > Manager", install the *Cisco SSMS* Plugin-Pack
+3. On the Centreon Web interface in **Configuration > Monitoring Connectors Manager**, install the *Cisco SSMS* Monitoring Connector

 </TabItem>
 </Tabs>

 ## Configuration

-The Plugin-Pack is designed to monitor resources based on one host per account.
+The Monitoring Connector is designed to monitor resources based on one host per account.
 Adding a host into Centreon, link it to the template named *App-Cisco-Ssms-Restapi-custom*.
 Once the template applied, some Macros have to be configured: